PrestaShop/docs/src/content/1.7/contribute/contribute_using_docker.md

 ---
-title: Become a Core Contributor
+title: Become a Core Contributor using Docker
 weight: 2
 ---

-# How to become a Core Contributor to PrestaShop
+# How to become a Core Contributor using Docker

 If you're reading this, thank you!
 This means you're interested on contributing to PrestaShop.
 You probably are a PrestaShop developer, and your use of the project is slighty different from